ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-03-26-modern-technical-solutions-used-startups.md

 ### Make the UI Perfect

 Pay particular attention to the user interface and ensure it is perfect, in both look and function.
-Today’s consumers are accustomed to having UIs that are high quality, easy to use and look amazing.
+Today's consumers are accustomed to having UIs that are high quality, easy to use and look amazing.
 If you decide to take a shortcut or try to slide by with a UI that is subpar, that alone can be disastrous, even if the rest of your application is fantastic.
 The best variant to have perfect UI is to use [Java Script](http://firstsiteguide.com/javascript-cheat-sheet/).

 ### Beta Test